 An elegant and easy vegan French Apple Tart that looks deceptively complex but comes together in less than 20 minutes with just five ingredients.
 Sliced apples are arranged on a golden puff pastry base and all of this deliciousness is amped up with an apricot glaze.
 A vegan, soy-free and nut-free recipe.

-There are recipes so complex that only a genius can pull them off, and then there are recipes so ridiculously simple and yet so amazing that they look like a genius pulled them off.
+There are recipes so complex that only a genius can pull them off.
+And then there are recipes so ridiculously simple and yet so amazing that they look like a genius pulled them off.
 This elegant vegan French Apple Tart falls into that latter category.

-I riffed off an Ina Garten recipe for the filling of this French apple tart, and I tried to keep it as healthy as possible with turbinado sugar.
-I did add some amaretto in the apricot glaze that gets brushed all over the apples at the end, and it was to die for.
+For the filling, I riffed off an Ina Garten recipe.
+But I tried to keep it as healthy as possible with turbinado sugar.
+I did add some amaretto in the apricot glaze that gets brushed all over the apples and it was to die for.
 You don't have to worry about the glaze making your kid drunk: it cooks off when you warm the jam.
 Jay gobbled up several slices and didn't slur a single word.

 Vegan French Apple Tart